 To manage cities sustainably, we need to recognize that these buzzing, built environments are ecological systems.
 Green spaces, waterways, soils, and wildlife are integral to the urban ecosystem.
 Our actions – how we build, consume goods, manage waste, use water – influence the ecological processes that keep cities and their inhabitants healthy.

-Cary scientists are working to understand how ecological process operate in cities, how our actions affect them, and what we can do to make cities sustainable in the face of climate change.
+Cary scientists are working to understand how ecological processes operate in cities, how our actions affect them, and what we can do to make cities sustainable in the face of climate change.

 Because cities concentrate people and resources, and they have the ability to impact adjacent areas, urban systems are an important management challenge.